SamChatfield/dpc/README.md

-# dpc
+# Distributed and Parallel Computing
-University of Birmingham: Distributed &amp; Parallel Computing
+University of Birmingham - Distributed and Parallel Computing 2018-2019